 Read another article of the series: Basic nutrition of our best friend, the dog: let's talk about digestion

-The macro minerals are calcium, phosphorus, magnesium, potassium, sodium and chloride.
+The macro minerals are calcium, phosphorus, magnesium, potassium, sodium, and chloride.
 Whenever presented in the form of salts dissolved in fluid, they can be referred to as “electrolytes”.

-The micro minerals are iron, copper, zinc, iodine, selenium, manganese, cobalt, chromium, fluoride, molybdenum, silicon, vanadium and arsenic.
+The micro minerals are iron, copper, zinc, iodine, selenium, manganese, cobalt, chromium, fluoride, molybdenum, silicon, vanadium, and arsenic.
 They may often be called “trace elements”.
 For this article, we will focus on the macro minerals, since these are the ones often referred to when discussing pet food.

 Let’s now have a look at how the macro minerals support the dog:

-Pet food producers should good control over the vitamin and mineral supply, and they stay well within the deficiency and safety margins.
-Problems with lack/excess of micronutrients are more likely to occur if your dog is eating much less of the complete and balanced food than he or she should over time, causing a malnutrition, or if supplements containing minerals and/or fat-soluble vitamins are given in large amounts on the side.
+Pet food producers should have good control over the vitamin and mineral supply, and they stay well within the deficiency and safety margins.
+Problems with lack/excess of micronutrients are more likely to occur if your dog is eating much less of the complete and balanced food than he or she should over time, causing malnutrition, or if supplements containing minerals and/or fat-soluble vitamins are given in large amounts on the side.

-So, make sure your dog eats well, and be careful with supplementing these nutrients in addition to the quality pet food, unless you have a very specific reason to do so.
+So, make sure your dog eats well, and be careful with supplementing these nutrients in addition to the quality pet food unless you have a very specific reason to do so.